-Grinding of industrial intermediates and various analytical samples is carried out by applying continuous abrasive force to reduce the size of particles, or to blend heterogeneous materials together.
-This can be carried out with hydraulic and pneumatic systems, but one of the oldest methods of grinding involves the use of milling media to repeatedly impact material and cause particles to decompose through mechanical attrition.
+Advanced ceramic grinding media are on the cutting-edge of wearing applications.
+The right grinding balls can be used to break down analytical samples, industrial intermediates, and more, simply by applying continuous abrasive forces.
+Generally, the goal is to reduce the size of particles, or to blend heterogeneous materials together.
+This can be carried out with hydraulic and pneumatic systems.
+But the oldest, simplest, and often most effective method, is to repeatedly impact sample materials with a tougher milling medium, causing particles to decompose through mechanical attrition.

 Drawbacks of Conventional Milling Media Materials